 Was your gut instinct to check my surroundings?
 To turn and make sure no one sees me enter?
 Was I supposed to feel guilty for acknowledging my sexuality?
 Shame for seeking pleasure?

 The greater lesson I hoped you would see from my experience at the William Way LGBT Community Center event was that I was no fraud to enter and attend it.
-Everyone has a sexuality and a unique identity.
+Everyone has sexuality and unique identity.

 So the greater lesson comes from the so-called “normative” culture that tells me what I speculated earlier about someone’s gut instinct about a sex shop.
-The “normative” culture that forces me to oppress my overly sexualized body, to limit my pleasure to guilt and shame, to make me question what I am doing in a sex shop to begin with.
+The “normative” culture that forces me to oppress my overly sexualized body, to limit my pleasure to guilt and shame, to make me question what I am doing in a sex shop, to begin with.

 The LGBT community serves to critique the “normative” one, so that we, as individuals, as a society, can rethink these odd questions that pop into our heads.